zhengjul/RAWR/RAWR-tutorial.md

 Step 3: Enter your MAIL_USERNAME as your full gmail account and MAIL_PASSWORD as one of the following 2 options:
-1) If you have NOT enabled 2-step verification, enter your gmail login password
+1) If you have NOT enabled 2-step verification, enter your gmail login password for MAIL_PASSWORD
-2) If you have enabled 2-step verification, generate and use an app password
+2) If you have enabled 2-step verification, generate and use an app password for MAIL_PASSWORD

 To run RAWR web server, open a command `terminal` in the RAWR-web directory and type in `python app.py`.
-The local host that Python's Flask package will probably choose is `http://10.0.2.15:5000/`, and you can visit this locally hosted page with any browser.
-You can double check the link by looking for the terminal printed statement `* Running on http://10.0.2.15:5000/ (Press CTRL+C to quit)`.
+The local host that Python's Flask package will probably choose by default is `http://10.0.2.15:5000/`.
+Users can visit this locally hosted page with any browser.
+While launching the server, you can double check the website link by looking for the terminal printed statement `* Running on http://10.0.2.15:5000/ (Press CTRL+C to quit)`.

 ---------------
 Input